italiangrid/storm/release-notes/StoRM-v1.11.7.md

 ### Description

 This release provides several bug fixes and a new component: storm-webdav.
-This brand new component provide a WebDAV endpoint which is logically separated from StoRM Backend.
-It's able to read/write directly on the filesystem out of SRM logic.
+This new component provide a replacement for the StoRM GridHTTPs service.

 ### Released components